 for STEM innovation

 Attracting more women into Science, Technology, Engineering and Mathematics (STEM) is a priority for any company that is serious about making the most of all available talent.

 Just a quarter of graduates in STEM subjects are women and only one in seven managers in engineering and tech companies are female.
 Yet the evidence shows that employing a more diverse workforce, positively impacts a company’s performance and helps them understand the needs of their customers.
 Women have been responsible for some truly great STEM achievements – although their contribution has often been downplayed or overlooked.
 It's been more than a century since Ada Lovelace published the first algorithm intended to be carried out by a computer and let’s not forget that it was women who wrote the software that put a man on the moon.

 But things are changing in the UK with the increase of initiatives to get more women into STEM and raise the profile of women working in these areas.
+For example, here at Centrica we have set ourselves the target that 40% of all our STEM recruits will be female by 2030.
 It's time to inspire a new generation of women who will change the world.

 We spoke to three women in STEM about what women bring to the workplace, what it takes to succeed, and what is needed to get more women working in STEM.